wri/Aqueduct30Docker/other/known_issues.md

 ### Known Issues

 The limitations of Aqueduct 3.0 are captured in detail in the technical note.
 This page contains known issues that we might fix in future versions.
-This is a live list.

 ### Version 3.0